ffittschen/pr-branch-labeler/README.md

         repo-token: ${{ secrets.GITHUB_TOKEN }}
 ```

+*Warning*: if the Pull Requests submitted on your repository come from a fork, you must use the event `pull_request_target` instead of `pull_request`.
+This will grant write permissions to `secrets.GITHUB_TOKEN`.
+If you use `pull_request`, the `secrets.GITHUB_TOKEN` will have read-only permissions which does not work.
+See [GitHub Action event pull_request_target](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#pull_request_target) reference.

 ## Configuration

 Configure the PR Branch Labeler action by creating a `.github/pr-branch-labeler.yml` file, e.g. with the following: